 Method 2 - De minimis rate.
-Per $\underline{45}$ CFR §75.414(f), if you have never received a negotiated indirect cost rate, you may elect to charge a de minimis rate.
+Per 45 CFR §75.414(f), if you have never received a negotiated indirect cost rate, you may elect to charge a de minimis rate.
 If you are awaiting approval of an indirect cost proposal, you may also use the de minimis rate.
 If you choose this method, costs included in the indirect cost pool must not be charged as direct costs.

-The de minimis rate is 10 percent of modified total direct costs (MTDC).
-See 45 CFR 75.2 for the definition of MTDC.
+This rate is 10% of modified total direct costs (MTDC).
+See 45 CFR §75.2 for the definition of MTDC.
 You can use this rate indefinitely.